3 Free Nature Scavenger Hunt Printables for Kids (In 2023)

 2. Cover the pine cone with peanut butter.

-3. Roll the peanut butter covered pine cone on a plate filled with bird seeds.
+3. Roll the peanut butter-covered pine cone on a plate filled with bird seeds.

 4. Hang in a tree for birds to enjoy!

-Decorate rocks found on the nature scavenger hunt
+5. Decorate rocks found on the nature scavenger hunt

 Take these decorated rocks and leave them in nature along a trail or sidewalk where others will find them to enjoy.

-Collect items in a fun way
+6. Collect items in a fun way

-Use an egg carton to collect small items on your nature scavenger hunt.
-Each egg holder can hold different items like rocks, dandelions, dirt, twigs, and leaves.
-Or have your child use a small treasure box to collect their ‘treasures’.
+Utilize an egg carton or small treasure box for your nature scavenger hunt.
+Each compartment can hold different items like rocks, dandelions, twigs, and leaves.

-Create a digital video, collage, or scrapbook
+7. Create a digital video, collage, or scrapbook

 Older kids can use their scavenger hunt photographs to create a video or collage.
 Let them be creative!

-Read Books About Nature or Seasons
+8. Read Books About Nature or Seasons

 Read books about your current season or about the plants and creatures you saw during your scavenger hunt.